Sunday, August 21, 2022

 Market Price

 Riding Saddle.
 Manufacturing a riding saddle takes about 50 hours of work by a skilled laborer, and that work has not changed much due to modern machinery or automation.
-At 8 hours and 2 gp per day, we would arrive at a price of 12.5 gp for the labor and 25 gp for the saddle.
-So this method would be off by nearly a factor of three, because it really takes three times longer to make a saddle then the game assumes.
+At 8 hours and 2 gp per day, we would arrive at a price of 12.5 gp for the labor and a market price of 25 gp for the saddle.
+So this method would be off by 2.5x vs the saddles list price.
 If it indeed would only 20 hours to make a saddle, it would end up at exactly the 10 gp from the PHB.

 Conclusion